letsencrypt/cp-cps/CPS.md

 ISRG will follow the ISRG CP and revoke a certificate in accordance with Section 4.9.1.1 and Section 4.9.1.2 of the ISRG CP.

-ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and related inquiries.

 ### 4.9.2 Who can request revocation

 Anyone can revoke any certificate via the ACME API if they can sign the revocation request with the private key associated with the certificate.
 No other information is required in such cases.
 A number of ACME clients support this functionality.